shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-11-20-stock_prediction.md

 #### Aggregations

-For the **sales** data, we want to group the data by timestamp but also by **product_id**.
-When we aggregate, we must choose which columns to aggregate by the grouping.
-For now, let's aggregate quantity.
+For the **sales** data, we want to group the data by **timestamp** but also by **product_id**.
+When we aggregate, since the client is interested in **hourly product estimates**.
+We must choose which columns to aggregate by the grouping.
+For now, let's aggregate quantity and get the total sum.

 ```python
 sales_agg = sales_df.groupby(['timestamp', 'product_id'],as_index=False).agg({'quantity': 'sum'})